Vintageinfo – All About Vintage Lighting

 It was also made as a pendant lamp (Bud), floor lamp (Clan) and a table lamp (small Clan only produced from 1968 to 1972).
 Also a Bud flush mount exists.

-In 2023, iGuzzini re-released these lamps under the name Clan.
-The name of the floor lamp.
+In 2023, iGuzzini announced it was re-releasing these lamps under the name Clan.
+The name of the other floor lamp.
 They also say the designer is Harvey.
-Another name for the same design team.
-The people who now work at the company are all different people, of course.
-Sloppiness or it’s just the intention…
+Another name for the same internal design team.
+In 2025 they changed the designer to Harveyluce.
+(Not Harveiluce as they used in the 70s as a company name.)

 Acrylic: often named by its commercial name: Perspex, Plexiglas, Crylux, Acrylite, Lucite, is a thermoplastic.